AaronLasseigne/sqlite3_ar_regexp/README.md

     Account.where('first_name REGEXP "^a"')

 ## Credits
-The original code for this was done by Joe Yates and can be found at http://titusd.co.uk/2010/01/31/regular-expressions-in-sqlite/.
+The original code for this was done by Joe Yates.